zekticezy/novus/README.md

 ## Features
 - **A basic, easy-to-use, modern and customizable user interface** that's inspired by the likes of the world's most popular audio workstations
 - **Full VST support** like other DAWs for synths and mixer effects
-- **500 track support** as well as multiple mixers for each plugin and audio clip
+- **Multi track support** as well as multiple mixers for each plugin and audio clip
 - **DJ Mode** for mixing songs, fading in/out and much more
 - **Audio Clip Editor** for purposes of editing a single file
 - **Built-in file explorer** for easy access to the files you really need